 In some cases, however, even established butterfly watchers may find it hard to distinguish between different butterfly species.
 In such cases, location and even the time of the year may help determine the species of a butterfly.

-Butterfly watching is an activity whose popularity is quickly surging.
+Butterfly watching is an activity whose popularity is quickly rising.
 While some people watch them to experience their vibrant colors, others watch them marvel at the metamorphosis that these insects go through before becoming the majestic winged insects they are.

 Indeed, the metamorphosis process that butterflies go through serves to constantly remind people that there is always hope and that positive change is possible.
 This butterfly watching guide is ideal for those who are interested in butterfly watching in Canada.